KIET7UKE/CodeMateAI/README.md

 ## Jod Builder
 Jod-Builder is a type of web application that caters to developers in their daily tasks.
 One of its features includes a platform for executing and testing code snippets in different programming languages.
-Whether you're just starting to learn a new language or an experienced developer debugging code, Jod-Builder is there to help you out.
+Whether you're just starting to learn a new language or an experienced developer debugging code.

 ## Features
 1. The provided web interface is designed to be user-friendly, allowing easy access and interaction.